nuxt-modules/mdc/README.md

 The `MDCRenderer` also supports rendering _nested_ async components by waiting for any child component in its tree to resolve its top-level `async setup()`.

-This behavior allows for introducing [MDC block components](https://content.nuxt.com/usage/markdown#block-components) that themselves can perform async actions, such as fetching their own data before allowing the parent component to resolve.
+This behavior allows for rendering asynchronous [MDC block components](https://content.nuxt.com/usage/markdown#block-components) (e.g. via `defineAsyncComponent`) as well as introducing components that themselves internally utilize the `MDCRenderer` to render markdown before allowing the parent component to resolve.

 In order for the parent `MDCRenderer` component to properly wait for the child async component(s) to resolve: